Bandit Data-Driven Optimization: Introduction

-However, this is still far from the complete picture of a real-world problem.
-Figure~\ref{fig:paradigm}c shows a typical workflow in many AI4SG applications.
-After getting data from the collaborating organization, the researcher trains a predictive model and then, based on it, makes an intervention recommendation.
-The workflow does not stop here, though.
-After the organization implements the recommended intervention, it collects more data points.
-Using these additional data, the researcher then updates the predictive model and makes a new intervention recommendation to be implemented, so on and so forth, resulting in an iterative process.
-The guiding principles of the various components in this process are often not aligned.
+However, this is still far from a complete picture.
+Figure~\ref{fig:paradigm}c shows a typical workflow in many AI for non-profit and public sector projects.
+After getting existing data which are often under a default intervention, a data scientist trains an ML model and then, based on it, recommends an intervention.
+Using the new data collected under the new intervention, the researcher updates the ML model and recommends a new intervention, so on and so forth, leading to an iterative process.
+The principles of these steps are often not aligned.
 Without a rigorous, integrated framework to guide the procedure, this could lead to operation inefficiency, missed expectations, dampened initiatives, and new barriers of mistrust which are not meant to be.

-Why is such an iterative process necessary?
+While the reader might think this is workflow is universal across applications of ML, whether for profit or not, such an iterative process is especially prominent and necessary in the non-profit and public sectors due to the following key features of those applications distilled from existing research~\citep{perrault2019ai}.
 First, there may not be enough data to begin with.
-Many ``social good'' domains do not have the luxury of millions of training examples needed by modern deep learning paradigm.
-A small dataset at the beginning leads to inaccurate predictions and hence suboptimal decisions, which will improve over time as we collect more data.
+Many of these domains do not have the luxury of millions of training examples.
+A small dataset at the beginning leads to inaccurate predictions and hence suboptimal decisions, but they will improve as we collect more data, as seen in, e.g., predicting poaching threats from patrol data and designing ranger patrols~\citep{gholami2019don}.
 Second, too often the initial dataset has some default intervention embedded, while the project's goal is to find the optimal intervention.
-If there is good reason to believe that the data distribution is different under different interventions, it is necessary to at least actively try out some interventions and collect data under them.
+For example,~\citet{shi2020improving} design a smartphone notification scheme for a volunteer-based platform but existing data are all collected under a default suboptimal scheme.
+If one expects the data distribution to vary across interventions, one has to try out some interventions and collect data under them.
 Third, we may not perfectly know the the correct objective function to optimize.
-This is especially true when the knowledge and communication gap between AI researchers and domain practitioners makes it extremely difficult to correctly formulate the problem at the beginning.
+This is especially true considering the knowledge and communication gap between the data scientists and the domain practitioners.
 Fourth, the proposed interventions may have unexpected consequences.
-Technically this has similar effect as the previous point.
-But conceptually, this shows the inherent impossibility of fully modeling the problem in one shot and justifies the iterative approach.
+This hints at the inherent impossibility of fully modeling the problem in one shot.